-The Unaudited Annual Accounts were authorised for issue by the Head of Finance on 26 June 2023.
+The Unaudited Annual Accounts were authorised for issue by the Head of Finance on 26 June 2023 and the Audited Accounts were authorised for issue on 11 December 2023.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.